feltcute/ModdingDocsMGD/Doc/Reference/General/Shop.rst

 Opens a skill purchasing menu based on the provided skills, up till ``"EndLoop"``.
 Good whitespace formatting is highly recommended for sanity, see how skill shops in the base game are done.

+PurchasesToProgress can be added to anywhere an item could be to make any purchases add to the current events progress.
+Selling has no effect.

 .. code-block:: javascript

   "SkillShoppingMenu",